 What the Bristol Impact Fund is

-• four-year grant funding to Voluntary, Community and Social Enterprise (VCSE) organisations in the city
+• medium and large grants: four-year grant funding to Voluntary, Community and Social Enterprise (VCSE) organisations in the city

-• smaller grants for 18 months to encourage new ideas and involvement from more diverse communities
+• small grants: two-year grant funding to encourage new ideas and involvement from more diverse communities

-The first round of the Bristol Impact Fund provided grant investment to projects that deliver support to people facing disadvantage and inequality in the city, and aimed to:
+The first two rounds of the Bristol Impact Fund (BIF1 and BIF2) provided grant investment to projects that build the power of communities facing disadvantage and inequality in the city, and aimed to:

 • reduce disadvantage and inequality